 Wherever you look are uncultivated levels, and the vast plains that no one owns.
 A dreadful enemy’s near to left and right, terrifying us on all sides with fear of our neighbors.
 One side expects to feel the Bistonian spears, the other arrows from Sarmatian hands."

-This was the reality of life in Tomis as described by Ovid himself in a letter to the Roman Senator Gaius Vibius Rufinus (Book EI.
+This was the harsh reality of life in Tomis as described by Ovid himself in a letter to the Roman Senator Gaius Vibius Rufinus (Book EI.
 III:49-94 To Rufinus: The Exile List).
 Rufinus was an acquaintance of Ovid’s and presumably someone who might sympathize with the poet’s situation.
 (For this translation and others, I’m indebted to the work of A.S.
 Kline and the amazing website Poetry in Translation.)

 Romanians, these days, poke fun at their scruffy Black Sea port city and there are certainly things to criticize, but it’s fair to say that Constanța has come a ways from its Tomis days.

 At the time of Ovid’s ostracism, Tomis sat at the far-eastern end of the then-expanding Roman Empire.
-At around the time BC becomes AD, Roman ships were cruising through the Black Sea in search of new territories to conquer.
+At around the time BC became AD, Roman ships were cruising through the Black Sea in search of new territories to conquer.
 The Romans proceeded to colonize a string of ancient Greek ports that lined the sea on all sides, though it would be many decades (and even centuries) before Rome’s full cultural influence would be felt in this forgotten corner of the empire.

 Kline describes the townspeople of Tomis in 8 AD as a mix of half-breed Greeks and barbarians related to the Dacian (or Thracian) tribes that once covered much of the area of modern-day Romania and Bulgaria.
 He writes that the people of Tomis dressed in animal skins and wore their hair and beards long.
 They went about their day armed.
 This was all a far cry from Ovid’s beloved Rome.